SFrost007/dotfiles/README.md

 * Symlinks are defined explicitly in a setup module

 # TODO
+* Find a tidier way to define where symlinks should be created
 * Actually write setup-modules' README
 * Git pull hooks to automatically re-run update scripts
 * Setup module to generate SSH key and replace git origin with ssh version